 Second, every language is a treasure-trove of knowledge.
 The reality is, translating something from one language to another while maintaining all of the information, contextual connotations and poetic beauty is extremely difficult (though not always impossible).
 There are stories, histories, poems, songs, and a wealth of other things that were first composed in Irish and are best appreciated in Irish.

 Third, for millions of my fellow Americans, Irish is the language of your roots.
 I know I have felt great disconnection from my roots in my life, and have found great joy in the experiences I have had as an adult reconnecting with them through learning the languages of my ancestors and traveling to the places they came from.
 It has grown in me a deeper appreciation for history, a sense of connection with people in other parts of the world, and a desire to help my own children understand their story and how it fits into the great story of humanity.

-If you have any desire to connect with your Irish roots, below are a few words you can share with your family today, or check out the dozens of products on Ireland and the Irish (Gaelic) language available in the “Resources by Language” section of our store.
-Below the Irish words and phrases are two of my favorite products.
+If you have any desire to connect with your Irish roots, below are a few words you can share with your family today, along with one of my favorite books on Ireland and an excellent resource for mastering the basics of Irish.

 Irish Words and Phrases:

 Happy St. Patrick’s Day to you! – Lá fhéile Pádraig sona dhuit!